Final goodbye: Recalling influential people who died in 2020

 Tommy “Tiny” Lister, 62.
 A former professional wrestler who was known for his bullying Deebo character in the “Friday” films.
 Dec.
 10.

-Phil Niekro, 81.
-The baseball Hall of Famer pitched with a knuckleball that baffled hitters for more than two decades, mostly with the Atlanta Braves.
+Barry Lopez, 75.
+The American author was lauded for his expansive nature writing.
+His book “Arctic Dreams” won the National Book Award for Nonfiction in 1986.
 Dec.
-26.

-George Blake, 98.
-The former British intelligence officer worked as a double agent for the Soviet Union.
-His death was reported in Russia on Dec.
-26.
+25.

 Pierre Cardin, 98.
-The French fashion designer revolutionized fashion with his iconic looks of the 20th century.
+The French designer was known for his Space Age styles that shot him to fame in the 1960s.
 Dec.
 29.

 Luke Letlow, 41.
-Louisiana’s congressman-elect died of complications related to COVID-19. be.
+The Republican politician was elected to the United States House of Representatives in November, but died of COVID-19 complications prior to taking office.
 Dec.
 29.